 What can I access once I join?

 There are numerous resources available to you at the RSA.
-Before you are confirmed as a Fellow, you can still access our ideas platforms, including our pioneering research, booking into events and engaging with our online content, podcast and YouTube channel.
+Before you are confirmed as a Fellow, you can still access our ideas platforms, including our innovative research, booking into events and engaging with our online content, podcast and YouTube channel.

 Once you become a Fellow, you can unlock our full range of opportunities, begin connecting with people and gaining project support.

 - Connect with a diverse community of over 30,000 changemakers including through our online Fellows’ directory, Find a Fellow

 - Receive access to grant funding from the RSA to help turn your ideas into reality.